Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Optimal Compilation with SMT

 \section{Optimal Compilation with SMT}

 Given the variables above, we can express the DPQA constraints.
-The simplest constraints are the bounds for variables.
+Usually, the constraints can be expressed with integer inequality and first-order logic.
+The simplest ones are the bounds for variables.
 As a part of the architecture specification, we restrict the region where qubits can be put and moved.
 Depending on our field of view and $r_b$, there are upper bounds $X$ and $Y$ of how many traps we have in horizontal and vertical directions.
 So, we have integer inequality constraints:

 Depending on how many AOD columns and rows are at our disposal, we also restrict the range of $c_{i,s}$ and $r_{i,s}$ with constants $C$ and $R$.
 Other constraints may also require Boolean logic, e.g., the qubits in SLM are stationary between two stages: